Poikilos/TemperatureTowerProcessor/README.md

 - The mesh is now cleaner, and has separated parts including separate end cap for use with Blender's array modifier.
   - Position and count of vertices at top and bottom now match.
 - I created a Python GUI to configure the tower.
   - I also included an old version without a GUI (TowerConfigurationCLI.py) in case you need to automate the process or run it remotely.
+The CLI version now uses the same backend module, so it will continue to have the same results as the GUI version going forward.

 ## Requirements
 - When installing Python on Windows, ensure that the **add to PATH** option is checked during install.
 Then open set_temperatures.pyw with "C:\Program Files (x86)\Python 3\pythonw" or whatever your "pythonw.exe" is (some versions install to C:\Python3*).